defgsus/blog/blog/_posts/2021/2021-07-23-vaccination-data.md

 }
 ```

-This data is POSTed to
+This data is POSTed to a url similar to

     https://www.impfterminservice.de/akam/11/pixel_1afc1679